 Breakfast or evening drinks:

-As, part of your keto diet breakfast, you can make yourself a full-filling meal of unsweetened coffee, bone broth, vegetable broth with chicken, smoothies made of strawberry, avocado or kale and spinach.
+As, part of your keto breakfast, you can make yourself a full-filling meal of unsweetened coffee, bone broth, vegetable broth with chicken, smoothies made of strawberry, avocado or kale and spinach.

 Also, chocolate smoothies and milkshakes which come from animal fats can be used for breakfast too.
 Now, that you have a clear concept about the type of food to consume, let’s discuss what to avoid.